vmoroz/node/doc/api/n-api.md

 This API can be called even if there is a pending JavaScript exception.

-### References to objects with a lifespan longer than that of the native method
+### References to values with a lifespan longer than that of the native method

-In some cases an addon will need to be able to create and reference objects with a lifespan longer than that of a single native method invocation.
+In some cases an addon will need to be able to create and reference values with a lifespan longer than that of a single native method invocation.
 For example, to create a constructor and later use that constructor in a request to creates instances, it must be possible to reference